inspry/checkview/README.txt

 == Changelog ==

 = 1.1.22 =
-* Added patch for Contact Form 7 module to load on ajax loads.
+* Added a patch to ensure the Contact Form 7 module loads during AJAX requests.
+* Resolved CAPTCHA errors for Contact Form 7.
-* Updated checkview_get_api_ip() function to resolve CleanTalk and hCaptcha bypass errors for SaaS IP addresses.
+* Updated the checkview_get_api_ip() function to address CleanTalk and hCaptcha bypass issues for SaaS IP addresses.

 = 1.1.21 =
 * Added a patch for CleanTalk whitelisting for SaaS IP addresses.